Donbas: Economy

+The Gross regional product of Donbas was ₴335 billion (€10 billion) in 2021.

+In 2013 (before war) GDP of Donbas was ₴220 billion (€20 billion).

-The Donbas economy is dominated by heavy industry, such as coal mining and metallurgy.
+The Donbas' economy is dominated by heavy industry, such as coal mining and metallurgy.
 The region takes its name from an abbreviation of the term "Donets Coal Basin" (Донецький вугільний басейн, Донецкий угольный бассейн), and while annual extraction of coal has decreased since the 1970s, the Donbas remains a significant producer.
 The Donbas represents one of the largest coal reserves in Ukraine, with estimated reserves of 60 billion tonnes of coal.

 Coal mining in the Donbas is conducted at very deep depths.
 Lignite mining takes place at around 600 m below the surface, whilst mining for the more valuable anthracite and bituminous coal takes place at depths of around 1800 m.
 Prior to the start of the region's war in April 2014, Donetsk and Luhansk oblasts together produced about 30 percent of Ukraine's exports.

 Other industries in the Donetsk region include blast-furnace and steel-making equipment, railway freight-cars, metal-cutting machine-tools, tunneling machines, agricultural harvesters and ploughing systems, railway tracks, mining cars, electric locomotives, military vehicles, tractors and excavators.
 The region also produces consumer goods like household washing-machines, refrigerators, freezers, TV sets, leather footwear, and toilet soap.
 Over half its production is exported, and about 22% is exported to Russia.

 In mid-March 2017, Ukrainian president Petro Poroshenko signed a decree on a temporary ban on the movement of goods to and from territory controlled by the self-proclaimed Donetsk People's Republic and Luhansk People's Republic, so since then Ukraine does not buy coal from the Donets Coal Basin.

 Shale gas reserves, part of the larger Dnieper–Donets basin, are present in the Donbas, most notably the Yuzivska gas field.
 In an effort to reduce Ukrainian dependence on Russian gas imports, the Ukrainian government reached an agreement with Royal Dutch Shell in 2012 to develop the Yuzivska field.
 Shell was forced to freeze operations after the outbreak of war in the region in 2014, and officially withdrew from the project in June 2015.